 That said, here are the sanding steps for this do-it-yourself headlight restoration project:

 Dry the sand with 600 grit sandpaper: Since this is the coarsest, use 600-grit paper to get rid of any moisture on your headlights.
 You should also make sure you maintain a straight horizontal line while doing so and ensure that no angles are being taken when rubbing over an area because these could cause scratches or worse - fogging up!
 Once finished with one side move onto another until both sides have been completely tarred down.
 If they're heavily oxidized from car pollution then 400 grit will do just fine

 should dry the sand with 600 grit paper, making sure you maintain consistency until it's fully covered.
 If they are heavily oxidized or cloudy then use 400-grit instead to remove any remaining surface imperfections

-Wet the sand with 1,000 grit sandpaper: To restore your car’s headlight, you’ll need to wet sand it with 1,000 grit.
-As advised by the seller of this product and other professionals in similar fields: apply water (use as a lubricant) first before starting; lightly moisten one side using spray bottle then use surface Primer – let dry thoroughly between coats so no dust particles stick around!
-Once all surfaces are properly prepped we can continue onto step two which is applying for epoxy resin-coat protection – the piece goes back together exactly like new again
+Wet the sand with 1,000 grit sandpaper: To restore your car's headlight, you'll need to wet sand it with 1,000 grit.
+As advised by the seller of this product and other professionals in similar fields: apply water (use as a lubricant) first before starting; lightly moisten one side using a spray bottle then use surface Primer - let dry thoroughly between coats so no dust particles stick around!
+Once all surfaces are properly prepped we can continue onto step two which is applying epoxy resin-coat protection – the piece goes back together exactly like new again